 However, given the number of factors involved, it is not possible to guarantee how a specific individual will respond to treatment and monitoring by an experienced clinician is essential to maximise the chance of success.

 Some patients are uncomfortable with the idea of long-term treatment with psychiatric medication and equate this to being ‘dependent’ on such medication.

 It is by no means certain that a patient will need medication in the long-term or even need to take medication in the first place.
 In those situations however where there is a genuine need for medication to continue, the situation can best be compared to the way someone suffering from high blood pressure needs to carry on taking medication to help keep their blood pressure within normal limits.

 The use of the word ‘dependence’ can cause some confusion.
 There are certain medicines that can cause someone to become both physically and psychologically dependent on them in the clinical sense.
 Such medicines are usually found in the treatment of drug & alcohol problems, ADHD and anxiety.
 The characteristics of such medicines will be discussed in detail with the patient, so that an informed choice can be made.

 Yes you can self-refer or be referred by another person who may not be a doctor.
 It is of course advisable that you inform your GP about seeing a psychiatrist and it is customary that a clinic letter outlining progress will be sent to your GP after each consultation, this is however at your discretion.

-This will depend on the agreed management plan.
-It will essentially revolve around assessing progress in the mental state and will take into account developments in relevant biological factors (medication, physical conditions etc.), psychological issues and social circumstances.
+These give the opportunity for further discussion around the diagnosis and treatment options, so that a patient can make an informed decision and agree a treatment plan.
+Further appointments will essentially revolve around assessing progress in the mental state and will take into account developments in relevant biological factors (medication, physical conditions etc.), psychological issues and social circumstances.